intel/nauta/docs/user-guide/actions/template_packs.md

 together with the Nauta software depends on the content of the template zoo repository at the moment of building a certain version of the Nauta nctl client):

+* **jupyter** - An interactive session based on Jupyter Notebook using Python 3.

+* **jupyter-py2** - An interactive session based on Jupyter Notebook using Python 2.

+* **ovms-inference-batch** - An OpenVINO model server inference job for batch predictions.

+* **ovms-inference-stream** - OpenVINO model server inference job for streaming predictions on a deployed instance.

+* **pytorch** - A PyTorch single or multi-node training job using Python 3.

+* **pytorch-py2** - A TensorFlow Serving inference job for streaming predictions on a deployed instance.

+* **tf-inference-batch** - A TensorFlow Serving inference job for batch predictions.

+* **tf-inference-stream** - A TensorFlow Serving inference job for streaming predictions on a deployed instance.

 * **tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.

 * **tf-training-horovod-py2** - A TensorFlow multi-node training job based on Horovod using Python 2.